Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 > You don't have to specify a dispatcher for every coroutine.
 > By default, coroutines inherit the dispatcher from their parent scope.
-> You can specify a dispatcher if you need to run a coroutine in a different context.
+> You can specify a dispatcher to run a coroutine in a different context.
 >
 > If the coroutine context doesn't include a dispatcher, coroutine builders use `Dispatchers.Default`.
 >
 {style="note"}

 The `kotlinx.coroutines` library includes different dispatchers for different use cases.
-For example, [`Dispatchers.Default`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-default.html) runs coroutines on a shared pool of threads performing work in the background, separate from the main thread.
+For example, [`Dispatchers.Default`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-dispatchers/-default.html) runs coroutines on a shared pool of threads, performing work in the background, separate from the main thread.
 This makes it an ideal choice for CPU-intensive operations like data processing.

 To specify a dispatcher for a coroutine builder like `CoroutineScope.launch()`, pass it as an argument: